hannesbecher/RE-tools/README.md

 # RE-tools

+##Introduction

 This is a collection of scripts to process the output files of RepeatExplorer (RE).
-RE is a pipeline to analyse the repetitive genome content using low coverage high throughput sequencing data (Novák et al. 2010, Novak et al. 2013).
+RE is a pipeline to analyse the repetitive genome content using low coverage high throughput sequencing data (Novák et al. 2010, Novák et al. 2013).

-## Files
+##Scripts

+###Cluster graphs in R

+**pairshow.R** is an R script for highlighting the position of read pairs in an RE cluster.
+It also indicates the position of reads which have no partner in that particular cluster ('Singlets'). **pairshow.R** works only if (1) RE was used on paired-end sequencing data and (2) RE was told to rename the reads.
+The names of mate reads must be equal except of their last character.
+Also, for this script to work, the library 'igraph' should not be loaded in R (which normally is not the case anyway).
+The 3D version requires a recent version of the package 'rgl' which can be installed typing "install.packages('rgl', dependencies=T)".

+Usage: Open the script in an R editor and execute the whole code.
+You can then run pairshow2d() or pairshow3d().
+Either way, you will be prompted to select a file.
+Pick a GL file (such as found in the cluster folders).

 ###Creation of .ids files to import into SeqGrapheR